LESSON No. 3

 Salivary gland cysts

-Salivary gland cysts are classified as pseudotumor conditions.
-Separate cysts of small salivary glands (about 56% of all cysts) and large salivary glands.
+Cysts of the salivary glands are classified as pseudotumor conditions.
+Cysts of the minor salivary glands (about 56% of all cysts) are divided into cysts of the major salivary glands.
 By origin, cysts can be congenital

 Test self-control

-Choose one or more correct answers 001.
-Indicate primary sialadenitis 1) tuberculous parotitis, 2) dacryoadenitis, 3) parotitis, 4
+Select one or more correct answers 001.
+Specify primary sialadenitis 1) tuberculous parotitis, 2) dacryoadenitis, 3) mumps, 4

 Oral mucosa

-The mucous membrane of the mouth and tongue is lined with stratified squamous epithelium. mucous membrane alveolar processes, palatine eminence and the anterior third of the hard palate is dense, motionless.
+The mucous membrane of the oral cavity and tongue is lined with stratified squamous epithelium.
+Mucous membrane alveolar processes, palatine eminence and the anterior third of the hard palate are dense and motionless.
 He

 Morphological signs of the reaction of the epithelium of the oral mucosa to inflammation

-Morphological features reactions of the epithelium of the oral mucosa are represented by acatosis, papillomatosis, hyperkeratosis, parakeratosis, dyskeratosis, acantholysis, leukoplakia, vacuolar
+Morphological characteristics reactions of the epithelium of the oral mucosa are represented by akatosis, papillomatosis, hyperkeratosis, parakeratosis, dyskeratosis, acantholysis, leukoplakia, vacuole

-Primary morphological elements of lesions of the oral mucosa
+Primary morphological elements of damage to the oral mucosa

-Spot (macula) - focal hyperemia inflammatory origin; limited spot (up to 10 mm in diameter) - roseola (rozeola), diffuse hyperemia - erythema (erythaema).
+Spot (macula) – focal hyperemia inflammatory origin; limited spot (diameter up to 10 mm) – roseola (rozeola), diffuse hyperemia – erythema (erythaema).

 Stomatitis

-Diseases of the entire oral mucosa morphological manifestations which inflammation lies, is called stomatitis.
-In cases of local manifestation of inflammation on the gums, it is called
+Diseases of the entire oral mucosa, mainly morphological manifestations where inflammation lies is called stomatitis.
+In cases of local manifestation of inflammation on the gums it is called

 Viral stomatitis